tiprankstipranks

 Real estate services and investment management markets are highly competitive, which could make it difficult for us to maintain our market share, growth rate and profitability.

 We face significant competition from other real estate service providers, institutional lenders, insurance companies, investment banking firms, investment managers, accounting firms, technology firms, consulting firms, co-locating providers, temporary space providers and firms providing outsourcing of various types (including technology and building products), any of which may be a global, regional or local firm, and from firms that self-perform their real estate services with in-house capabilities.
 Many of our competitors are local or regional firms, which may be substantially smaller in size than us but hold a larger share of a specific local market.
 Some of our competitors have expanded the services they offer in an attempt to gain additional business.
-Some may be providing outsourced facility management services to sell clients products that we do not offer.
+Some may be providing outsourced facility management services to sell clients' products that we do not offer.
 In some sectors of our business, some of our competitors may have greater financial, technical and marketing resources, larger customer bases, and more established relationships with their customers and suppliers than we have.
 Larger or better-capitalized competitors in those sectors may be able to respond faster to the need for technological change, price their services more aggressively, compete more effectively for skilled professionals, finance acquisitions more easily, develop innovative products more effectively, and generally compete more aggressively for market share.
 This can also lead to increasing commoditization of the services we provide and increasing downward pressure on the fees we can charge.
 New competitors, or alliances among competitors that increase their ability to service clients, could emerge and gain market share, develop a lower cost structure, adopt more aggressive pricing policies, aggressively recruit our people at above-market compensation, develop a descriptive technology that captures market share, or provide services that gain greater market acceptance than the services we offer.
 Some of these may come from non-traditional sources, such as information aggregators or digital technology firms.
 To respond to increased competition and pricing pressure, we may have to lower our prices, loosen contractual terms (such as liability limitations), develop our own innovative approaches to mining data and using information, develop our own disruptive technologies, or increase compensation, which may have an adverse effect on our revenue and profit margins.
 We may also need to become increasingly productive and efficient in the way we deliver services, or with respect to the cost structure supporting our businesses, which may in turn require more innovative uses of technology as well as data gathering and data mining.
 Our industry has continued to consolidate, and there is an inherent risk competitive firms may be more successful than we are at growing through merger and acquisition activity.
 While we have successfully grown organically and through a series of acquisitions, sourcing and completing acquisitions are complex and sensitive activities.
 Considering the continuing need to provide clients with more comprehensive services on a more productive and cost-efficient basis, we expect acquisition opportunities to continue to emerge.
 However, there is no assurance we will be able to continue our acquisition activity in the future at the same pace as we have in the past, particularly as we weigh acquisition opportunities against other potential uses of capital for technology and other investments in systems and human resources, as well as returning capital to shareholders.
-We are also dependent on long-term client relationships and revenue received for services under various service agreements.
-In this competitive market, if we are unable to maintain these relationships or are otherwise unable to retain existing clients and develop new clients, our business, results of operations and/or financial condition may be materially adversely affected.
-Weaknesses in the markets in which they themselves compete may lead to additional pricing pressure from clients as they themselves come under financial pressure.
+Weaknesses in the markets in which our clients compete may lead to additional pricing pressure from clients as they themselves come under financial pressure.

 Demand - Risk 1